Inductive Voltage Spike

 As a final option, the turn on time of the transistor can be increased with a gate resistor.

 MOSFETS are such great devices because they look almost like ideal switches.
-They rapidly switch current through them, and mormally look like an open or a short with nearly no resistance.
-As such they are very efficient and disipate nearly zero power.
+They rapidly switch current through them, and normally look like an open or a short with nearly no resistance.
+As such they are very efficient and dissipate nearly zero power.
 Because of this they can be used to make very efficient power supplies, or PWM motor controllers.
 In these sorts of applications, you want the transistor to switch quickly, with as little time spent in the transistors resistive region as possible.
-To minimize the power disipated in the FET you want to minimize the gate capacitiance, and series resistance to the gate.
+To minimize the power dissipated in the FET you want to minimize the gate capacitance, and series resistance to the gate.
 The trade off is that the more abruptly the MOSFET is switched on, the larger the resulting inductive voltage spike.

 Not all applications require rapid switching of MOSFETS, and under these situations, a series gate resistor, can be used to slow down the transition of the the FET.
 Since the gate looks like a capacitor, a larger series resistor results in a slower charge time of this gate capacitor, and so Vgs, the gate voltage, rises more slowly, and the transistor spends more time in its resistive region, and as such the FET dissipates the current as heat, and little or no voltage spike is formed.
 Imagine the gate resistor as air bags in your car when you get in a crash.
 The resistance in the FET as it turns off provides a "cushion" which stops abrupt transitions in current levels.

 The trade off with this approach is that while it reduces the inductive current spike, it does increase the power dissipated in the FET, and slows it down.
 But for many applications, such as those where a FET replaces a mechanical relay, it may not matter.